-Philadelphia International Airport is owned and operated by the City of Philadelphia.
-The Airport is a self-sustaining entity that operates without the use of local tax dollars.
+Philadelphia International Airport is a self-sustaining entity that operates without the use of local tax dollars.
 It is one of the largest economic engines in Pennsylvania, generating more than $14.4 billion in spending to the regional economy, and accounts for more than 141,000 jobs within the region.

-Located seven (7) miles from downtown Philadelphia, the Airport is easily accessible from Interstates 76, 95, and 476.
-In addition, rail service to the Airport is available on SEPTA's Airport Rail Line train that operates from 5:25 AM until 11:25 PM daily, every 30 minutes, with easy connections to AMTRAK at 30th Street Station and regional rail lines at 30th Street, Suburban and Market East stations.
+Located 7 miles from downtown Philadelphia, the Airport is easily accessible from Interstates 76, 95, and 476.
+In addition, rail service to the Airport is available on SEPTA's Airport Rail Line train that operates from 5:25 AM until 11:25 PM daily, every 30 minutes, with easy connections to AMTRAK at 30th Street Station and regional rail lines at 30th Street, Suburban and Jefferson stations.

-In 2012, PHL accommodated 30.2 million passengers, including 4.3 million international passengers, and handled 443,236 aircraft takeoffs and landings.
-Thirty airlines offer more than 600 daily departures to 124 cities, including 38 international destinations.
-Some 389,007 tons of cargo and mail are moved annually by commercial airlines and a half-dozen cargo carriers.
+In 2014, PHL accommodated 30.7 million passengers, including 4.5 million international passengers, and handled 419,253 aircraft takeoffs and landings.
+Twenty-nine airlines offer 550 daily departures to 131 cities, including 39 international destinations.
+Some 432,752 tons of cargo and mail are moved annually by commercial airlines and a half-dozen cargo carriers.